vinayvattipally-22/Crowdfunding_ELT/README.md

 # Crowdfunding ELT Project

-**Team members:**  Tania Barrera, Archit Hallan, Vinay Vattipally & Jacky Zhang.
+**Team members:**  Tania Barrera, Vinay Vattipally, Jacky Zhang & Archit Hallan.

 This repo contains our work for the second project of the UofT SCS edX Data Bootcamp: the ETL Mini Project.